abdulbasit312/Visual_mobile_project/README.md

-This repository contains all the expriments for the Visual and Mobile computing project on Efficient ViT: Training and inference.
+This repository contains all the experiments for the Visual and Mobile computing project on Efficient ViT: Training and inference.

 The folders correspond to different experiments conducted